xoxzo/blog.xoxzo.com/content/Tutorials/introduction-2fa-en.md

 #Summary

-This is an introduction of simple Hot-to for two-factor authentication using SMS.
+This is an introduction of simple How-to for two-factor authentication using SMS.
 With implement of this method, you may avoid the multiple account creation by a user for each of their purpose.

 [^1]: It is assumed to use Python 3.6 or later.
 There is no *secrets* package by default in Python before that ver., so you will need to use the appropriate random number generation library.